Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 We’re going to take an existing project with some commit history and **push** it to GitHub.
 To **push** to GitHub means that any additional commits in our **local** `.git` repository will be added to our **remote** repository on GitHub.

-For example, let’s say you made two commits in your project on your computer.
+For example, let's say you made two commits in your project on your computer.
 You then **push** a copy of those commits to GitHub.
-Your project’s history now exists in two places: in your **local** `.git` repository and in your **remote** repository on GitHub.
+Your project's history now exists in two places: in your **local** `.git` repository and in your **remote** repository on GitHub.

 You keep working and over time make three more commits on your project on your computer.
-Your project’s history in your **local** `.git` repository now looks different from the version of your project in your **remote** repository on GitHub.
+Your project's history in your **local** `.git` repository now looks different from the version of your project in your **remote** repository on GitHub.
 No problem, just push the changes from your **local** repository to your **remote** repository again.
 Now the two versions again match.

 Where it gets complicated is when we collaborate with others.
 Say you’re on a team working with other people on the same project.
 Everyone has their own version of the project in their **local** `.git` repository on their own computer.
 However, everyone on the team is sharing the same **remote** repository on Github.
 This is intentional as part of how **Git** works as a version management system.
 Say you’re working on one task for the project but you can’t complete that task until your teammate completes their task.
 Your teammate completes the task but how do they then share that code with you?
 The answer is your teammate **pushes** their changes to the **remote** repository and then you **pull** those new changes from the shared **remote** repository to update your **local** repository.
 To **pull** means to get any content from a **remote** repository to update your **local** repository.